littlerobots/version-catalog-update-plugin/README.md

     }
     keep {
-        // keep has the same options as pin to keep specific entries versions = ["my-version-name", "other-version"]
+        // keep has the same options as pin to keep specific entries
+        // note that for versions it will ONLY keep the specified version, not all
+        // entries that reference it.
+        versions = ["my-version-name", "other-version"]
         libraries = [libs.my.library.reference, libs.my.other.library.reference]
         plugins = [libs.plugins.my.plugin, libs.plugins.my.other.plugin]